NIkkiDC/libraryJava/README.md

 <sub>This is a subscript text</sub>
 This site was built using [GitHub Pages](https://pages.github.com/).

+##Description of The Project
+This project aims to build a monolithic backend using Spring Boot and its modules in order to create a web API using a monolithic approach.
+The database you are going to use will be h2 in memory database, and the application you are going to be developing will be running on the Tomcat server.

+This application aims to

 Photo of GET author test
 <img width="792" alt="Screenshot 2023-05-09 at 8 34 41 PM" src="https://github.com/NIkkiDC/libraryJava/assets/97572760/07e56737-3cad-45e2-8451-fbe87a995dad">